Make a measure_info.json file, or add measure entries to an existing one.

 Logical; if

-, will only allow recognized entries and values.- include_empty
+TRUE, will only allow recognized entries and values.- include_empty

 Logical; if

-, will omit entries that have not been provided.- overwrite_entry
+FALSE, will omit entries that have not been provided.- overwrite_entry

 Logical; if

-, will replace rather than add to an existing entry.- render
+TRUE, will replace rather than add to an existing entry.- render

 Path to save a version of

-to, with dynamic entries expanded.
+pathto, with dynamic entries expanded.
 See the Dynamic Entries section.- overwrite

 Logical; if